-Advanced GA4 Funnel Tracking: How to Measure the Entire Lead Journey
+Advanced GA4 Funnel Tracking: Revenue Metrics and the Lead Journey

 Most businesses track two things in Google Analytics: website visits and form submissions.
 That’s like measuring a baseball game by counting pitches thrown and runs scored — you’re missing everything that happens in between.